princeasaregh/TB-Profiler-Workshop/README.md

 # TB-Profiler-Workshop
 A hands-on TB-Profiler workshop materials for genomic drug resistance prediction, lineage assignment, surveillance and bioinformatics training on *Mycobacterium tuberculosis*.

+- This training material was first developed for the PANGenS consortium https://pangens.org/

 ---

 ## Learning Objectives